 What’s the Research Say About Eggs?

 Previous recommendations by the American Heart Association stated that intake of cholesterol should not exceed 300 mg daily.
 One egg contains over 200 mg of cholesterol, meaning that they are generally considered to be a high cholesterol food.
-However, many recent studies have shown that eating eggs may actually lower the risk of heart disease, and one such (opens in a new tab) found no association with dietary cholesterol or saturated fat intake and heart disease risk.
+However, many recent studies have shown that eating eggs may actually lower the risk of heart disease, and one such study(opens in a new tab) found no association with dietary cholesterol or saturated fat intake and heart disease risk.
 In fact, the USDA 2015-2020 dietary guidelines removed their previous recommendation to limit dietary cholesterol to 300 mg daily and noted it is no longer a nutrient of concern in relation to heart disease.

-(opens in a new tab) study found that whole egg consumption as part of a moderately low carbohydrate diet (25-30% of total intake) improved lipid profiles (decreased triglycerides, increased HDL and increased large, harmless LDL particles) more so than an egg white consumption.
-And if you want more evidence that eggs have been unjustly condemned, this (opens in a new tab) found that eating three eggs daily for 12 weeks did not increase risk of CVD in those with Metabolic Syndrome, and consuming egg whites in their place did not decrease risk of CVD either.
+Another(opens in a new tab) study found that whole egg consumption as part of a moderately low carbohydrate diet (25-30% of total intake) improved lipid profiles (decreased triglycerides, increased HDL and increased large, harmless LDL particles) more so than an egg white consumption.
+And if you want more evidence that eggs have been unjustly condemned, this study(opens in a new tab) found that eating three eggs daily for 12 weeks did not increase risk of CVD in those with Metabolic Syndrome, and consuming egg whites in their place did not decrease risk of CVD either.

 Nutrition in Eggs